Below are videos going over our puppies weekly curriculum and the benefits of how we raise our puppies.

 The exercises performed are tactical stimulation, head held erect, head held pointed down, supine position, and thermal stimulation.
 These exercises also improve cardiovascular strength, stronger heartbeats, stronger adrenal glands, and greater resistance to disease.

 During the second week of their lives, we continue ENS, as well as adding ESI (Early Scent Introduction).

 We introduce a series of 16 scents over the course of 16 days.
-We allow each puppy to smell the container and see their reactions to each scent.
-The reason behind doing this particular exercise is to increase their nose awareness and confidennce when they come into conact with new smells as they get older.
+We allow each puppy to smell the container to see their reactions to each scent.
+The reason behind this particular exercise is to increase their nose awareness and confidence when they come into contact with new smells as they get older.

-Week 3 starts a whole new obstacles for the puppies.
+Week 3 starts with whole new obstacles for puppies.
 We start with novelty item exposure, meaning we start exposing them to different objects.
-We start with basic puppy toys (soft or rope) and start to work our way up to bigger objects.
+We start with basic puppy toys (soft or rope) and work our way up to bigger objects.
 We also start with tactile exposure with different floor textures.